Strictly Come Dancing Christmas special 2021 line-up revealed

 Chiles will be paired with Polish ballroom dancer, Jowita Przystał.

-Singer-songwriter Anne-Marie, 30, known for her charting singles Alarm, Friends and 2002, and most recently becoming a coach on ITV’s The Voice UK, will be showing off her dance skills on December 25.
+Singer-songwriter Anne-Marie, 30, known for her charting singles Alarm, Friends and 2002, and most recently for becoming a coach on ITV’s The Voice UK, will be showing off her dance skills on December 25.

 In a conversation with Janette Manrara on It Takes Two, she said: “I’m very competitive.